ewired/gjs-guide/docs/guides/gobject/interfaces.md

 Interfaces that require properties to be implemented must have the GParamSpec overridden in the class registration, as well as the JavaScript getter and/or setter implemented.

 Below is an example of implementing the [`GtkOrientable`][gtkorientable] interface from Gtk3, which only requires implementing one property.
-The `orientable` property is a read-write property, so we implement both `get` and `set` functions and register it in the properties dictionary.
+The `orientation` property is a read-write property, so we implement both `get` and `set` functions and register it in the properties dictionary.

 ```js
 imports.gi.versions.Gtk = '3.0';